 Byas & Leon emphasizes ethical and sustainable practices that not only inform what the store sells but how the products connect with the community.
 The co-owners regularly host events like Root(ed), a free class that educates people on how to live an environmentally conscious life.

 After managing stores for Artizia and Chanel, Kai Avent-deLeon opened Sincerely, Tommy in her native Bed-Stuy in 2014.
 The shop is a go-to for fashion insiders to discover emerging brands and designers of women’s clothing, accessories, art and housewares.

 Avent-deLeon stocks products that are statement making and full of character.
-Take the black-and-cream hand-painted Raini D2 dining chair, an eye-catching, whimsical object good for gifting to others (or to yourself).
-The Building Black Bed-Stuy long-sleeve tee speaks to the mission of the shop: to support Black businesses and the neighborhood’s economy.
+Meanwhile, the Building Black Bed-Stuy long-sleeve tee speaks to the mission of the shop: to support Black businesses and the neighborhood’s economy.

 Indeed, Avent-deLeon is a cofounder of Building Black Bed-Stuy, which provides financial assistance to Black business owners.
-Sincerely, Tommy helps serve as a community hub: starting this past September, the street corner in front of the store—Tompkins Avenue and Monroe Street—became the site of a weekly Sunday block party and marketplace for Black business owners to sell their products.
+Sincerely, Tommy helps serve as a community hub: starting in late 2020, the street corner in front of the store—Tompkins Avenue and Monroe Street—became the site of a regular Sunday block party and marketplace for Black business owners to sell their products.

 51 Buffalo Ave., Bedford-Stuyvesant, happy-cork.com

 Unlike your run-of-the-mill liquor store, Bed-Stuy’s Happy Cork feels warm and inviting when you enter.
 Its owner, Brooklyn-born Sunshine Foss, uses her design skills to create a space conducive to lingering.
 Meanwhile, the shop’s selection of wines and spirits includes a wall dedicated to ones from Black-owned producers.